Bumper crop to be ordained

 • Clary Read (Barham Downs with Adisham and Aylesham)

-• Jess Rodewald (Margate, Holy Trinity)
+• Jessica Rodewald (Margate, Holy Trinity)

 • Malcolm Sawyer (Walmer and Cornilo)